 No matter your credit score, if you have credit card debt, don’t expect the Fed to ride to your rescue.
 Even if it lowers rates by a full percentage point, the low end of the credit card APR range will probably still be around 16% and the high end will likely remain north of 24% (for existing debt).
 And for new purchases, the rates could be higher.

 Your best approach is to jump on a 0% balance transfer offer ASAP.
-Falling rates might lead issuers to trim back the length of these promotions (the longest is currently 21 months, a tie between the Citi Simplicity® Card (then 14.74% – 24.74% variable APR) and the Citi® Diamond Preferred® Card (then 13.74% – 23.74% variable APR).
+Falling rates might lead issuers to trim back the length of these promotions (one of the longest is currently 18 months, a tie between the Citi Simplicity® Card (then 14.74% – 24.74% variable APR) and the Citi® Diamond Preferred® Card (then 13.74% – 23.74% variable APR).

-Both charge a 5% transfer fee upfront ($5 minimum).
-This has become the most common within the industry, up from 3% not long ago.
+Both charge a 3% transfer fee upfront ($5 minimum).
 That’s another example of card companies raising some fees to compensate for lower profits elsewhere.

 My favorite balance transfer cards do not charge a transfer fee.
 The longest such offers are for 15 months with no interest and no transfer fee (if you transfer the balance within 60 days): the Chase Slate card (then 16.49%-25.24% variable APR), and the Amex EveryDay® Credit Card from American Express (13.99% to 24.99% variable APR).